Ons' Lieve Heer op Solder: Canal house

 The canal house on the 14th century canal Oudezijds Voorburgwal, currently on number 40, was built in 1630.
 Between 1661 and 1663 the top three floors of the house were changed into a house church.
-The building was renovated in the 18th and 19th century.
+The building was renovated in the 18th and 19th centuries.

 Museum

 After the Church of St Nicholas was opened, the house church was no longer in use as a church.
 On 28 April 1888 it opened its doors for the public as a museum, making it the second oldest museum in Amsterdam, after Rijksmuseum Amsterdam.
 The museum was previously named Museum Amstelkring and is now called Museum Ons' Lieve Heer op Solder (English: Museum Our Lord in the Attic).
 Annually, about 85,000 people visit the museum.

 The museum contains the front room, the between room, the hall, the church, the Lady chapel, the confessional, the Jaap Leeuwenberg hall, and the 17th-century kitchen.

 The property has been listed as rijksmonument 6107.
+Between 2010 and 2018 the museum participated in Amsterdam Heritage Museums, a collective promotion effort.
+In 2024, the museum was awarded the European Heritage Label.